Southall Travel

 • MEDICAL TREATMENT

 • Medical treatment can be expensive and is not always of high quality in some parts of the country.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+Make sure you have adequate travel health insurance and accessible funds to cover the cost of treatment or medical evacuation.

 • YELLOW FEVER